NikolaosSokos/a10y/README.md

 ### In a python virtual environment

-Clone the sources, create a virtual environment, get dependencies and run as a python script:
+Clone the sources, create a virtual environment, install dependencies and run as a python script:

 ```
 git clone https://github.com/EIDA/a10y.git